 BRIDGEPORT, Conn.
-(AP) — A woman who police say had a sexual encounter with two college football players in Connecticut and later made false rape allegations so she wouldn’t lose a potential boyfriend has been sentenced to one year in jail.
+(AP) — A woman who police say had a sexual encounter with two college football players in Connecticut and later made false rape allegations so she wouldn’t lose a potential boyfriend was sentenced Thursday to one year in jail.

 Nikki Yovino, 20, of South Setauket, New York, was sentenced Thursday in Bridgeport Superior Court.
 She agreed to serve the jail time when she pleaded guilty in June, just before jury selection was to begin, to misdemeanor charges of falsely reporting an incident and interfering with police.

 Yovino was attending Sacred Heart University in Fairfield when she reported being raped by two school football players at an off-campus party in Bridgeport in October 2016.
 But police said she later admitted making up the allegations so she wouldn’t ruin a relationship with another student.

 Yovino’s lawyers had said police pressured her into making a false confession.
 Attorney Ryan O’Neill previously said she told police the football players had sex with her against her will, but never used the terms rape or sexual assault.

 The football players were never arrested, but both withdrew from the school while facing possible discipline.
 One of them also lost his football scholarship, according to the players’ lawyer, Frank Riccio III.
 Both said they had consensual sex with Yovino.

 Both players remained unidentified until Thursday, when Malik St. Hilaire came forward to speak at the sentencing and confront Yovino.
 The Connecticut Post reported Yovino rolled her eyes and smirked as St. Hilaire talked about how the allegations affected his life.